rust-lang/cargo/src/doc/src/reference/source-replacement.md

 chapter][registries].

-When using source replacement, running commands that need to contact the registry requires passing the `--registry` option.
+When using source replacement, running commands that need to contact the registry directly[^1] requires passing the `--registry` option.
 This helps avoid any ambiguity about which registry to contact, and will use the authentication token for the specified registry.

+[^1]: Examples of such commands are in [Publishing Commands].

+[Publishing Commands]: ../commands/publishing-commands.md
 [overriding dependencies]: overriding-dependencies.md
 [registries]: registries.md